Amashiro-Natsuki0796/AD8232-ECG-Monitor/README.md

 - Bottom.STL - Bottom cover
 - Stent.STL - Internal support structure

-These SolidWorks models (.SLDPRT and .STL formats) are located in the `Shell Model` directory and can be 3D printed to create an enclosure for the ECG monitor.
+These SolidWorks models are located in the `Shell Model` directory and can be 3D printed to create an enclosure for the ECG monitor.

 ## Demonstration Video
 Watch the demonstration videos to see the ECG monitor in action:

 [Development Phase](Attachment/ENG.mp4)
 [Demo Video](Attachment/Demo.mp4)